Skip to main content

 Successful missions | | 6 min read

-British expat family: a 4-bedroom in the 15th found before the move
+British expat family: a 4-room flat in the 15th found before the move

-A British expat family purchased an 85 sqm 4-bedroom in the 15th arrondissement for 780,000 euros.
+A British expat family purchased an 85 sqm 4-room flat in the 15th arrondissement for 780,000 euros.
 Complete remote search by Catherine Ziegler.

 Jean Mascla